xcat2/xcat-core/docs/source/advanced/hamn/setup_ha_mgmt_node_with_drbd_pacemaker_corosync.rst

 Backup working Pacemaker configuration (Optional)
 =================================================

 It is a good practice to backup the working ``pacemaker`` configuration, the backup could be in both plain text format or XML format, the plain text is more easily editable and can be modified and used chunk by chunk, the xml can be used to do a full replacement restore.
-It will be very useful to make such a backup everytime before you make a change.
+It will be very useful to make such a backup every time before you make a change.

 To backup in the plain text format, run the following command: ::